whosblue/YouTube-Video-Downloader/README.md

 # YouTube-Video-Downloader
-Uses the YouTubeExplode API and WPF to download videos from YouTube. <br>
+Utilizes the YouTubeExplode API to download YouTube videos.
+Can also download .mp3s.
+Uses WPF XAML.
-Honestly I'd say the UI is horrible, but that's why it's open source!

 # Features
-Features 1 unique thing, that being that it can serve the user .mp3 files from YouTube!
+- Can download both .mp4 videos and also audio files (mp3)!
+Useful for music.